openmrs/openmrs-esm-core/docs/advanced/distribution.md

 In general we recommend to stay on non-preview (e.g., `3.2.1`) versions.
 Preview versions (e.g., `3.2.1-pre.0`) are for development purposes and may not be stable.

 For creating a working distribution ideally you'll stick to explicit versioning of non-preview versions.
-If you use `latest` then individual microfrontends may work as expected, but incompatibilities (e.g., if a certain microfrontend was updated but is now incompatible to another microfrontend that you also use) may then exist - making additional testing required.
+If you use `latest` then individual frontend modules may work as expected, but incompatibilities (e.g., if a certain frontend module was updated but is now incompatible to another frontend module that you also use) may then exist - making additional testing required.
 With an explicit version you can be sure that a working system remains as such in rebuild scenarios.